Kalapahar: Historiography

-Military Campaigns
+Military campaigns

 Sultan Sulaiman sent his army to conquer Odisha to expand his Sultanate under the command of his son "Bayazid and general Kalapahaṛ alias Raju".
 They defeated and killed the king Mukundadeva.
 The general Kalapahaṛ led a contingent deep into the kingdom to plunder it.

 He also successfully fought the Kamatapur army after its king Naranarayana had attacked the Sultanate; Naranarayana's brother, the military general Sukladhwaja was imprisoned and the capital Gosanimari seized.
 However, fearing an attack from the Mughal armies (as Naranarayana had nominally accepted Akbar as his overlord), Sultan Sulaiman ordered Kalapahaṛ to withdraw and restored status-quo.
 In 1575, the Sultan's son Bayazid was treacherously murdered.
 Kalapahar rallied around Daud Karrani who ascended to the throne of the Bengal Sultanate but were defeated at Battle of Rajmahal in July 1576.
-Kalapahar was killed in this battle & later buried at Sambalpur.

 Legacy

 The term Kalapahaṛ (or Black Mountain in English) has come to mean iconoclast among the Hindu population in East and Northeast India due to his personal involvement in the desecration & sacking of the multiple Hindu temples during his military campaigns, most notably the Jagannath Temple of Puri, the Sun temple of Konark, the Jalpesh Temple in Jalpaiguri, temples of Hajo, and allegedly the Kamakhya temple of Guwahati on religious grounds.
-Legend has it that he also tried to sack the temple of Bargabhima in Tamluk & that of Sambaleshwari in Sambalpur but failed due to divine intervention.
+Legend has it that he also tried to sack the temple of Bargabhima in Tamluk and that of Sambaleshwari in Sambalpur but failed due to divine intervention.

 In March 2021, the Indian Minister of Home Affairs Amit Shah referred to AIUDF leader Badruddin Ajmal as Kalapahaṛ.